jonper-dev/idg2001_o1_social_networking_service/documentation/report_assignment_2.md

 Users can edit and delete posts in their profile where username, email and user's posts are displayed.

 ### Search Bar
-In this iteration of Chepper the search bar is fully functional.
+In this iteration of Cheeper the search bar is fully functional.
 User is able to search for content in posts, user accounts and hashtags used in posts.

-### Caching
-Caching provided with Redis through Docker....
-More information needed DB CACHING...

-### Load Balancer

 ### Logger
 Logs of calls to the API end points can be accessed via endpoint get/logs and will give information on request method, path, status code and timestamp.